kivo360/conlock/README.md

-# Condolock
+# Conlock - A Distributed Lock ... with Conditions

-Stop Redis race conditions in their tracks. `condolock` (standing for `Cond`itional `Lock`) is a distributed conditional lock library for python.
+Stop Redis race conditions in their tracks. `conlock` (standing for `Con`ditional `Lock`) is a distributed conditional lock library for python.
 Put repeatable conditions on keys and ensure they don't get changed before you say they're supposed to change.

 **Match Conditions Before Changing**